LexouDuck/website/pages/music/parodies/index.md

 ---

+### Musical caricature

+These are songs that use typical clichés of certain artists/genres, to caricature many styles of music.

+All of these songs (or rather, "short loops" is better name for what these are) were made using [Garageband for iOS](https://www.apple.com/ios/garageband/).

+- `TODO: export & upload these`

+---

 ### Shocking "remixes"

 Here are some intentionally-horrible remixes, made entirely using Audacity - messing up the waveform in several manners.

-These remixes are meant to be horrendously dissatisfying to listen to.
+These remixes are meant to be horrendously dissatisfying to listen to - and furthermore, these are meant to make fun of their original counterparts.

-These remixes are meant to make fun of their original counterparts - typically because the song has become a well-known meme.
+Typically, because the original song in question has been overused, and/or become a well-known internet meme.

-As such, I am quite confident that they could be protected under the fair use doctrine.
+As such, I am quite confident that these parody-remixes could be protected under the fair use doctrine, since they directly intend to make fun of the original song.

-To me these are not just fun to make, but also hilarious to listen to - though from my experience, and what I've noticed, it seems that the sense of humor varies a lot from person to person for this kind of stuff.
+To me, these parodies are not just fun to produce, but also hilarious to listen to!
+Although, from my experience, and what I've noticed, it seems that the sense of humor varies a lot from person to person for this kind of stuff.

-Also beware: these are all extremely LOUD - turn your sound down!
+Also beware: these are all extremely LOUD - perhaps turn your sound down!

 <figure>    <figcaption>01 - Smash Mouth - All Star</figcaption>
 <audio controls src="earrape/Smash Mouth - All Star.mp3">